ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 While going through the variables of the dataset, it was realized that the solutions for the following questions could be obtained by analyzing the dataset:

--  What are the major airports with maximun flight arrivals
+-  What are the major busiest airports with maximun flight arrivals
--  What are the major reasons for delay and cancellation at these major airport
+-  What are the major reasons for delays and cancellations at the busiest airports
 -  Is the major reason for flight delays same as the major reason for cancellations
 -  Is there a specific period (specific months) when cancellations/delays happen the most
 -  Is the amount of delays and cancellations distributed equally nationwide.
 If not, which regions are majorly affected.

 #### Analysis